 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Factors such as hormone exposure, environmental exposures, diet, exercise, and other genes, can effect cancer risk, both in people with BRCA mutations and people who do not have a mutation.
+Factors such as hormone exposure, environmental exposures, diet, exercise, and other genes, can affect cancer risk, both in people with inherited mutations in genes that increase cancer risk and people who do not have a mutation.

 As new research continues, the ability of medical experts to predict breast cancer risk will improve.
 It is important to consult with a specialist in cancer genetics when determining your risk for breast cancer and making risk-management decisions that are best for you.
 Stay in contact with a genetics expert for updates on current knowledge.